apigeekdemos/apigee-informatica-apijam/Setting up your Informatica Cloud Organization/README.md

 # Instructions

-## Configure IIC Org with Apigee Edge Connection
+## Configure IICS Org with Apigee Edge Connection

-The steps below shows how to configure your IIC Org with the configuration needed to push API proxies to your Apigee Edge Organization.
+The steps below shows how to configure your IICS Org with the configuration needed to push API proxies to your Apigee Edge Organization.

-1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IIC UI using your IIC Trial Org credentials.
+1. Go to [https://dm-us.informaticacloud.com/identity-service/home](https://dm-us.informaticacloud.com/identity-service/home) and log in to the IICS UI using your IICS Trial Org credentials.

 2. Select **Application Integration** from the main page menu